This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 The bait hive is about 7 feet off the ground.
 This is rather low as most sources suggest higher placement.
 However, I have to be able to get that thing down!

-A bait hive that is successful at catching a honey bee swarm can get very heavy- very fast.
+A bait hive that is successful at catching a bee swarm can get very heavy- very fast.
 I constantly check my bait hives and remove the bees as soon as possible.

-Important Steps in Bait Hive Setup
+Important Considerations in Setting Up My Bait Hive

 - your bait hive needs a solid floor

 - ideally it should be 8-13 ft off the ground (unless you are a rebel like me)

 - have a small entrance for the bees so they can defend it